maxijonson/gpt-turbo/packages/lib/README.md

 ### Function Calling

-> ⚠ Function calling is relatively new and the implementation in this library may change as more is discovered about it.
->
-> Limitations (of the GPT Turbo library) with function calling:
-> - Token count is not currently calculated for assistant function calls and context.
-This means the cost of function calls are not taken into account at the moment.
-This will be fixed in a future release, as I learn more about how function call tokens are calculated by OpenAI.
-> - Function calls are not currently supported in dry mode.
-There is no planned support for this in the near future.
+> Function calls are not currently supported in dry mode.
+There is no planned support for this either.

 You can use OpenAI's Function Calling feature with GPT Turbo through the `functionPrompt` method.
 Just define your functions in the conversation configuration just like you would normally with the Chat Completion API.